-- 49. (1) In a joint or representative claim the amount of an award shall be paid into the tribunal and there shall be allocated to the parties to the claim the sum of money claimed by each claimant or person represented. - (2) When money is paid into the tribunal by a defendant, in full or part discharge of an award made against him in a joint or representative claim, the defendant shall be deemed to have satisfied his liability under the award to the extent of the amount so paid and shall not be liable to any claimant as to the manner in which such money is allocated by the tribunal.

-Penalty for neglect of witness summons.

-- 50. (1) Any person on whom a summons under section 23 has been served, who - (a) refuses or neglects, without sufficient cause, to appear or produce any documents required by the summons to be produced; or - (b) refuses to be sworn or give evidence, shall forfeit such fine not exceeding \$500 as the adjudicator may direct. - (2) A person to whom subsection (1) applies shall not forfeit a fine under that subsection unless there has been paid or tendered to him at the time of service of the summons a reasonable sum in respect of his expenses including any loss of salary or wages. - (3) Any person present before the tribunal who is required to give evidence but refuses to be sworn or to give evidence shall forfeit a fine in accordance with subsection (1). - (4) The adjudicator may, in his discretion, direct that the whole or any part of any such fine shall, after deducting the costs, be applied towards indemnifying the party injured by the refusal or neglect but without prejudice to the right of the party so injured to institute civil proceedings in respect of the injury.
+(3) An award shall carry interest at the rate specified in subsection (4) on the aggregate amount thereof, or on such part thereof as for the time being remains unsatisfied from the date of the award until satisfaction.
+(4) The rate of interest specified for the purposes of subsections (1) and (3) shall be at the rate fixed by the Chief Justice by notice published in the Gazette.
+Payment of award 49.
+(1) In a joint or representative claim the amount of an award shall be paid into the tribunal and there is allocated to the parties to the claim the sum of money claimed by each claimant or person represented.
+(2) When money is paid into the tribunal by a defendant, in full or part discharge of an award made against him in a joint or representative claim, the defendant is deemed to have satisfied his liability under the award to the extent of the amount so paid and is not liable to any claimant as to the manner in which such money is allocated by the tribunal.
+Penalty for neglect of witness summons 50.
+(1) Any person on whom a summons under section 23 has been served, who - (a) refuses or neglects, without sufficient cause, to appear or produce any documents required by the summons to be produced; or (b) refuses to be sworn or give evidence, shall forfeit such fine not exceeding \$500 as the adjudicator may direct.
+(2) A person to whom subsection (1) applies shall not forfeit a fine under that subsection unless there has been paid or tendered to him at the time of service of the summons a reasonable sum in respect of his expenses including any loss of salary or wages.
+(3) Any person present before the tribunal who is required to give evidence but refuses to be sworn or to give evidence shall forfeit a fine in accordance with subsection (1).
+(4) The adjudicator may, in his discretion, direct that the whole or any part of any such fine shall, after deducting the costs, be applied towards indemnifying the party injured by the refusal or neglect but without prejudice to the right of the party so injured to institute civil proceedings in respect of the injury.
+Contempt of tribunal 51.
+(1) Any person who - (a) assaults, wilfully insults or obstructs an adjudicator or any witness or officer of a tribunal during a sitting of a tribunal or while an adjudicator, witness or officer is on his way to or from such a sitting; (b) assaults or wilfully insults or obstructs any person in attendance at a sitting of the tribunal; (c) wilfully interrupts or otherwise misbehaves at a sitting of the tribunal; or (d) without lawful excuse disobeys any order or direction of a tribunal (not being an order referred to in section 38) during a sitting of the tribunal, is guilty of an offence and liable on conviction to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 6 months.
+(2) For the avoidance of doubt, section 32 of the Supreme Court Act (Chapter 5) applies in the case of any exercise by the adjudicator of his power under subsection (1).

-Contempt of tribunal.

-- 51. (1) Any person who - (a) assaults, wilfully insults or obstructs an adjudicator or any witness or officer of a tribunal during a sitting of a tribunal or while an adjudicator, witness or officer is on his way to or from such a sitting; - (b) assaults or wilfully insults or obstructs any person in attendance at a sitting of the tribunal; - (c) wilfully interrupts or otherwise misbehaves at a sitting of the tribunal; or - (d) without lawful excuse disobeys any order or direction of a tribunal (not being an order referred to in section 38) during a sitting of the tribunal,shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 6 months. - (2) For the avoidance of doubt, section 32 of the Supreme Court Act (Chapter 5) applies in the case of any exercise by the adjudicator of his power under subsection (1).

 Power of adjudicator to enforce payment of fine etc.